dittowords/ditto-react/README.md

 The `DittoProvider` component should wrap all parts of your component tree that will display copy from Ditto.

+If `variant` is supplied, base text values will be used as a fallback for any pieces of text where corresponding variant values can't be found.

 #### Props

 | Prop        | Type              | Description                                                                                                                                                              |